 - Some shoulder chops have little bits of rib bones attached – I don’t like to add these in case anyone chokes, especially children – the rest of the shoulder bones are all in one piece, you couldn’t swallow it if you wanted to!

 - Sorry about the rant on carrots in Irish stew – it’s me, not you!! 😉

 - Don’t forget that you can add any vegetables you like – root veggies would be the most traditional – so carrots, parsnip, turnips etc – probably not beets, because, you know, colour!!
 You can also add leeks or celery too of course.

 - My local supermarket does Lamb shoulder pieces, which need a little ‘tidying-up’, but which have a great flavour despite having no bones.

 - I love the subtle flavour of rosemary in this stew – but it does tend to fall apart.
-The best solution is to cut it up really finely before you add it.
+One solution is to chop it really finely before you add it.

-- One of the things my Mum did was to cut the second lot of potatoes into thin slices and arrange them on top of the chops as before, then she took the lid off the casserole about 30 minutes before serving, brushed on a little melted butter so that the top layer became lovely and crispy – we loved it.
+- One of the things my Mum did was to cut the second lot of potatoes into thin slices and arrange them on top of the chops/onions etc and brush them with some melted butter, before cooking as before.
+Then about 30 minutes before serving, she removed the lid so that the top layer became lovely and crispy – we loved it.
 It also looks very attractive if you’re bringing it to the table.